Théâtre Optique: History

 La Nature No. 999 of 23 July 1892 featured an enthusiastic article about the Théâtre Optique.
 Gaston Tissandier described how it enabled uninterrupted projection of a considerable series of actions and wrote that Reynaud had composed very amusing scenes with characters "who engage in lively scenes and execute rapid movements of a charming effect" (translated from French).
 He sensed that the system provided new possibilities and thought it would undoubtedly have a future with photographed series of poses, when it would become technically and economically more feasible to produce photographic strips.

 On October 28, 1892, Reynaud debuted his Pantomimes Lumineuses animation films at the Cabinet Fantastique of the Musée Grévin in Paris.
-The show included three cartoons, Pauvre Pierrot!, Un bon bock, and Le Clown et ses chiens.
+The show included three Pantomimes Illumineuses films, Pauvre Pierrot!, Un bon bock, and Le Clown et ses chiens.
 Reynaud acted as the projectionist and the show was accompanied by Gaston Paulin on the piano.
 Paulin had written the music especially for the shows, including a song that he sung as Pierrot's serenade to Colombine in Pauvre Pierrot!.
 Occasionally two assistants would provide dialogue for the characters.
 The show was immediately successful with hundreds of visitors for the five daily shows.
 Although the films shown by the Lumière Brothers in 1895 eclipsed it, the show stayed at the Musée Grévin until March 1900.
 Over 500,000 people had seen it.

 The entrance fee was 50 centimes, currently roughly equivalent to U.S. $5.
 According to his unfortunate contract with Musée Grevin, signed on 8 October 1892, Reynaud received 500 francs per month plus 10% of the box office.
 Reynaud was required to direct each performance and was responsible for the maintenance of the strips, which did not endure the heavy usage very well.
 He reinforced the strips with metal rods, but eventually had to remake one of the films entirely.

 Émile Reynayd also presented his Pantomimes Lumineuses in Rouen in December 1892.

 Reynaud ended up ruined, forgotten and disillusioned.
 Around 1913 Reynaud destroyed his last Théâtre Optique machine with a hammer and threw five of his seven films into the Seine.
 A few days later he would be visited by a French inventor and producer Léon Gaumont, to buy the invention and donate it to the Conservatoire des Arts et Métiers.

 The moving picture shows of Émile Reynaud have been inscribed in Memory of the World Register of UNESCO in 2015.